 Let divorce signal the end of the fight and put the bickering behind you.
 The best way to achieve this is to spend as little time in each other’s company as possible.

 Of course, there may still be issues that need sorting out, but wherever possible, let your legal team handle that.
-You need to turn your focus onto sorting out your future.
+You need to turn your focus on sorting out your future.
 Your ex is now part of your past, and that’s where they should remain.

 Look After Your Health